-Financial assets exposed to credit risk include financial assets at FVTPL, bank balances and receivables, as disclosed in notes 5, 6 and 7.
+Financial assets exposed to credit risk include financial assets at FVTPL, receivables and bank balances as disclosed in notes 5, 6 and 7.
 None of these assets is past due or impaired and it is the opinion of the Trustee that the carrying amounts of these financial assets represent the Unit Trust's maximum credit risk exposure at the end of the financial year.
-As at 31 December 2021, the Unit Trust held cash balances with Barclays Bank plc whose credit rating is of investment grade, having a Moody's ratings of A1 (2020: A1).
+As at 31 December 2021, the Unit Trust held cash balances with Barclays Bank PLC whose credit rating is of investment grade, having a Moody's ratings of A1 (2020: Moody's ratings of A1).